syagawa/cameyamasan/README.md

 ```
 $ python -m http.server 3000
 ```
-Connect MY-RP=SERVER from PC or Smartphone.
+Connect MY-RP-SERVER from PC or Smartphone.
 Open 192.168.2.1:3000 by Browser in PC or Smartphone.

 11. add below to /etc/rc.local at before exit 0